dsh311/3DModelToddle/README.md

 ---
 ## Mesh TreeView Selection
-* The model hierarchy is displayed in a tree view, allowing you to explore the structure.
+* The model hierarchy is displayed in a tree view, allowing you to explore the structure if the model includes structure.
 * Selecting an item in the tree highlights the corresponding mesh in the 3D model, and vice versa.